Just 20 Minutes of Sunlight a Day Stimulates Over 200 Antimicrobial Peptides

 If pharmaceutical companies could bottle what your body makes in sunlight, it would be a trillion-dollar drug.

 These peptides are broad-spectrum, which means they work against a wide range of threats.
-Unlike antibiotics, they don’t create resistance.
-They’re part of your innate immune system, which is your first line of defense…faster than antibodies, smarter than inflammation.
+Unlike antibiotics, they don’t create resistance, they’re part of your innate immune system, which is your first line of defense, much faster than antibodies, and a lot smarter than inflammation.

-They’re involved in wound healing.
-They regulate microbiomes.
-They lower cytokine storms.
-They even help protect your brain.
+They’re involved in wound healing, they regulate microbiomes, they lower cytokine storms, and they even help protect your brain.

 How It Works (In Nerdy But Cool Detail)